Need Assistance? 01384 442752 (UK)

 Qualification

-• Understand the issues faced by children and adults in today's world.
+• The issues facing children and adults in today’s world.

 • foster carers